kyjzhou/flashcard-app/README.md

 - As a user, I want to be able to save my collection of flashcards to file
 - As a user, I want to be able to load my existing collection of flashcards from file

+### Phase 4: Task 2

+I chose to implement a type hierarchy in the dialogs package (which is inside the ui package).
+Four subclasses (AddDialog, DeleteDialog, EditTitleDialog, and LoadDialog) extend the Dialog abstract class and override its hideDialog abstract method.